Refinance Waiting Period Mortgage Lending Guidelines

 Refinance Waiting Period Guidelines

-- Lower mortgage interest rates so they can lower their monthly mortgage payments, P.I.T.I.
+- So they can lower their monthly mortgage payments, P.I.T.I.
 (Principal, Interest, Taxes, Insurance)

-- Refinance FHA Loan To Conventional Loan to avoid the FHA mortgage insurance premium.
+- Refinance FHA Loan To Conventional Loan to avoid the FHA mortgage insurance premium

-- Refinance To Get Co-Borrowers off mortgage loan.
+- Refinance To Get Co-Borrowers off mortgage loan

-- Refinance To Get Ex-Spouse off mortgage loan.
+- Refinance To Get Ex-Spouse off mortgage loan

-- Do a cash-out refinance mortgage loan.
+- Do a cash-out refinance mortgage loan

 Refinance Waiting Period On Rate And Term Loans